mongodb-developer/open-data-covid-19/README.md

 - at a country level in the first one,
 - and in a more detailed level (city, county, state) in the second one.

-So to take advantages of both collections, I just removed the confirmed and deaths counts from the US documents which comes from the `confirmed_recovered_deaths` collection.
+So to take advantages of both collections, I just removed the confirmed and deaths counts from the US documents which comes from the `global` collection.

 This allow me to keep track of the recovered cases in the US while also keeping track of the confirmed and deaths cases at a more detailed level.
 This is really the best we can do here because JHU don't reported recovered cases at a detailed level for the US.